hamedasgari20/Python-Django-FastAPI-advanced-topics/README.md

 ```

 In summary, context managers in Django provide a simple and intuitive API for a powerful construct.
 They allow you to allocate and release resources precisely when you want to, and they make it easier to write safe and readable code.
+Overall, context managers provide a robust and efficient way to manage resources and ensure proper cleanup in Django applications.
+They contribute to cleaner code, improved error handling, and better resource utilization.

 ### Django Channels
 Django Channels is a package that allows Django to handle WebSockets and other non-HTTP protocols.
 It extends the built-in capabilities of Django, allowing Django projects to handle not only HTTP but also protocols that require long-running connections, such as WebSockets, MQTT (IoT), chatbots, radios, and other real-time applications.
 Here are some differences between Django Channels and Django's built-in HTTP capabilities:

 Django Channels:

 - Allows Django projects to handle protocols other than HTTP, such as WebSockets, MQTT, and chatbots